trufflesuite/ganache/src/chains/ethereum/ethereum/RPC-METHODS.md

 - `transaction: any` : The transaction call object as seen in source.
 - `blockNumber: QUANTITY | TAG` : Integer block number, or the string "latest", "earliest" or "pending".
+- `overrides: CallOverrides`: State overrides to apply during the simulation.

 ##### Returns